Human Relations Administration

 Students in the Human Relations Administration (HRA) major complete course work and field placements in preparation for careers in the growing field of human resources in both for-profit and not-for-profit sectors.
 The major is designed to provide students with the skills necessary to facilitate critical workplace training and development, manage employee relationships, enhance staff motivation and navigate important legal aspects of workplace administration including diversity and inclusion.

 The curriculum includes courses in several academic disciplines including business, communications, human development, interpersonal relationships, and mentorship/counseling.
 This curriculum and a required minor in Organizational and Community Leadership (or approved alternative), provides students with a unique blend of courses and skills to make graduates marketable candidates upon entering the workforce.
-With up to 450-hours of internship experience, students will also have on-the-job training in a human resources organization and a two-credit seminar focused on professional development and professional issues in the field.
+Students will gain valuable internship experience, receiving on-the-job training in a human resources organization.
+Additionally, they will complete a seminar focused on professional development and pertinent issues in the field.
 To learn more about the major, visit the University’s Major Finder.

 Students looking to transfer into this major from another University of Delaware program need to meet the internal transfer requirements.